 The NHS has cervical screening programmes in England, Wales, Scotland and Northern Ireland to ensure women are invited for regular smear tests.

 Currently the screening intervals are:

-You may be invited for screening more often depending on the results of earlier tests.
+You may be invited for screening after 64 depending on individual risks or the results of earlier tests.

 The cervical smear test is done during a pelvic examination.
 A doctor or practice nurse uses a device called a speculum to widen the opening of the vagina so that the cervix can be examined.
-A plastic spatula and small brush are used to collect cells from the cervix.
+A small plastic brush is used to collect cells from the cervix.
 After the cells are taken, they are placed into a solution.
 The solution is sent to a lab for testing.

 A cervical smear test is not painful, but the pelvic examination may be a little uncomfortable.

 5. When will I know the results of the cervical smear test?

 You should receive a letter with the result of your test within six weeks of being screened.